Omar-26/GPS_Tracking_System/README.md

 ## Installation

-To use the GPS Distance Tracking System, follow these steps:
+To install the GPS Tracking System, follow these steps:

 1. Clone the repository to your local machine: